StreakyCobra/gws/README.md

         -work$

-* Ignore all repo containing an `a` inside:
+* Ignore all repos containing an `a` inside:

         a

-This function is really usefull for ignoring locally some projects that are not needed nor accessible.
+This function is really useful for locally ignoring some projects that are not needed or not accessible.

 ### Theme file